Planning a visit to Rome’s Colosseum in 2026?

 Are there Colosseum discounts for students, seniors, or children?

-Discounts depend on age, residency, nationality, and ticket type.
-Children and eligible EU visitors may qualify for reduced or free admission, but ID rules apply.
+Discounts depend on age, residency, nationality, documentation, and ticket type.
+Children and eligible EU visitors may qualify for free or reduced admission, but ID and proof rules matter.
+Do not assume all students, seniors, or children automatically receive the same discount.

 Check Colosseum discount rules.